sillyhatday/IN-12-NIXIE-CLOCK/README.md

 Version 1.4:

 Added battery backup mode to disable the MCU trying to display digits on the Nixies when 12v input is removed.
 Hope to save some power for running on battery power.

+Version 1.45:

+Updated the dev board to bring all features back in the code.
+Testing required.
+Moved button logic into one function.
+Now it is called from main.